eestrada/async_futures/README.md

 ## Launch asynchronous tasks

-This library is heavily based on Python's `concurrent.futures` module.
+This library is heavily inspired by Python's `concurrent.futures` module.
 It's API (mostly) follows the same one as the Python [library](https://docs.python.org/3.13/library/concurrent.futures.html).
 There are some differences to make it more Ruby-ish where it makes sense (e.g. taking blocks instead of callable parameters, etc).
+There are also separate submission methods for concurrent versus non-concurrent tasks for reasons explained later.

 It has a different name for several reasons: